thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Introduction.md

 #### Some Notable Differences from the actual Harry Potter universe

-* Harry is noticeably out of
-  character in this story.
+* Harry is noticeably out of character in this story.
 I will try to make him the exception rather than the norm.
 * Witches are those corrupted by union with fallen angels.
 They do gain power (magic) from this union, but are corrupted by it.
 Should they repent and receive forgiveness from their sins, they would also lose their access to magic.
+It is from these people that the persistent rumours about non-magical people "stealing magic" come.
+It is possible (in this story) for someone to *become* magical.
 * Following from the origin of magic I'm using, magic will follow somewhat different [rules]({{ relref . "/appendix_a" }}) than the Harry Potter books.
   This includes both the way the characters use magic and magical creatures.